This tutorial is part of the Bytebase Terraform Provider series:

 Step 1 - Create Review Configuration

-The examples below show some SQL Review rules.
-For a complete list of available rules and their configurations, see the above terraform provider resource documentation.
+The examples below demonstrate some SQL Review rules.
+For a comprehensive list of available rules and their configuration options, refer to the Terraform provider resource documentation linked above.

 Create 5-sql-review.tf with the SQL review configuration: